Accounting & Finance

 Why shouldn’t loan applications go online when most other services have transformed?

-99% of lenders stated that online platforms would increase the number of customers for their businesses, so there’s no way forward but to take the loan application process online.
+99% of lenders stated that online platforms would increase the number of business customers, so there’s no way forward but to take the loan application process online.

 Consumers are most at ease searching for and engaging services online.